phortx/coverfield/README.md

 ## Future

-This project has still prototype character and there's plenty to do like respecting `:nocov:` tags and so on.
+This project has still prototype character (this is an alpha release) and there's plenty to do (specs for example).

-And I'm gonna contact [Christoph Olszowka](https://github.com/colszowka) to ask him if there is a chance that this code will be included to SimpleCov in some way.
+And I wrote [Christoph Olszowka](https://github.com/colszowka) to ask him if there is a chance that this will be included to SimpleCov in some way.
 I would really appreciate that!